 BRONZE

-Characterized by exquisite craftsmanship and attention to detail, Maysaloun Faraj’s captivating bronze sculptures explore themes of identity, cultural heritage and Islamic faith.
-Each piece is meticulously crafted to capture the essence of her subject matter; a reflection on her personal experience and worldly affairs.
-Her most iconic bronze works are from a series inspired by Hurouf al-I’jaz (Miracle Letters); mystical letter combinations prefixing 29 Suras in the Qur’an with inherent aesthetic and spiritual principles.
+Characterised by exquisite craftsmanship and attention to detail, Maysaloun Faraj’s captivating bronze sculptures explore themes of identity, cultural heritage and Islamic faith.
+Each piece is meticulously crafted to capture the essence of her subject matter; a reflection on her personal experience and the wider-reaching worldly affairs.
+Her most iconic bronze works are from a series inspired by Hurouf al-I’jaz (Miracle Letters); mystical letter combinations prefixing 29 Suras in the holy Qur’an with inherent aesthetic and spiritual principles.

 Sculpture by Maysaloun Faraj acts a springboard into a language without words.
 Her pieces are delicate and lyrical - silent letters in a lifelong correspondence with the divine.
 They incite profound reflection on the endless possibilities of matter in relation to the universe, as well as embodying the artist’s unstoppable sincerity, which passes fervently through sinuous twists of bronze before settling more restfully in slender tablets of clay.